Cosmology from UNIONS weak lensing profiles of galaxy clusters: Simulations

 The \textsc{Amiga Halo Finder} (AHF) \citep{AHF} was used to identify halos in the 119 snapshots output from each simulation.
 AHF employs Adaptive Mesh Refinement (AMR) to split the simulation volume into progressively smaller grids in regions of high particle density, and then searches for halos, starting with the smallest grids.
 Subhalos within larger halos are identified using the AMR grid-tree structure (see Fig.\;1 of \cite{AHF}); we remove these from the final halo sample.
 Halo centres and virial radii $r_{200{\rm c}}$, are found from (particle) iso-density contours.

-We use a set of cluster-mass halos from the 17 snapshots between $z=0.1$ and $z=0.3$, providing a mean redshift similar to the observed samples from the M2C and SPIDERS catalogues.
-Even so, the redshift distribution of the simulated samples differs somewhat from the M2C and SPIDERS distributions, and differs significantly from that of DLIS.
-We justify the comparison between observed and simulated halos based on the weak variation of the infall region with redshift in comoving units \citep{Mpetha}.
-From the simulated samples, we determine the mean projected excess mass profile $\Delta\Sigma(R)$, as this corresponds most closely to the quantity that can be determined from observations \citep{Diemer24}.
+We use a set of cluster-mass halos from the 29 snapshots between $z=0.1$ and $z=0.5$, providing a mean redshift similar to the observed samples from the M2C and SPIDERS catalogues.
+Though the redshift extent is the same, the redshift distributions of the simulated and catalogue samples differ, most notably for DLIS, having a greater number at low redshift.
+To address this, when creating simulation profiles to compare with the DLIS profiles, we will re-weight the contribution of a simulated halo based on the ratio of the number of observed clusters and simulated halos at that halo's redshift.

+From the simulated samples, we determine the mean projected excess mass profile $\Delta\Sigma(R)$, as this corresponds most closely to the quantity that can be determined from observations \citep{Diemer25}.